Trailblazerr1/trailblazerr1.github.io/_posts/2017-01-15-2017-01-15-the-things-we-do-for-love.md

 - gzip is handy for making loads of requests.
 - Never try to scrape google's search results.
 - Beautiful soup has the best documentation among all python modules.
+- Love of any form whether be it a girl or a book, makes you do strange things. :)